fujkani/elasticsearch-proxy/README.md

     - ✨Generated logs are ingesteable by FileBeat into Elasticcearch which can then be explored in Kibana dashboards and visualizations

 - ✨Request Validation:
-    - ✨Schema validation is achieved through npm package Joi
+    - ✨Schema validation is achieved through npm package Joi (to be implemented)

 - ✨User Authentication & Authorization
-    - ✨To comply with SGIS standards, we leave user authentication to IIS
+    - ✨It is assumed user authentication is already done by web server IIS/other
-    - ✨User authentication and AM filtering happens through the Express MiddleWare: helperAMMiddleWare
+    - ✨User authentication happens through the Express MiddleWare: helperAMMiddleWare

 - ✨Swagger interactive API documentation:
     - ✨{baseURI}\api-docs